subrahmanyam024/Elevate-labs-Task-3/README.md

 Notes

 Bool Dtypes: One-hot encoded columns are bool (e.g., mainroad_yes), which is efficient and compatible with LinearRegression.
 No need to convert to int64/float64.
-Model Saving: joblib is preferred for scikit-learn models; pickle is an alternative.
 Price Scale: Prices are in large units (e.g., Indian Rupees, ~$1.75M–13.3M), leading to large MSE values.

 Example Output